Skip to main content

 How do you get a business loan for a bakery?

 Bakeries qualify for equipment financing for commercial ovens ($15K–$60K), mixers ($5K–$20K), and refrigeration, SBA 7(a) for new buildouts and working-capital lines for daily ingredient purchasing cycles.
-Your file routes to ONE matched lender — based on NAICS 3118 or 7225 classification and revenue documentation.
+Your file routes to the funding partners best matched to it — based on NAICS 3118 or 7225 classification and revenue documentation.

 How bakery cash flow works